-The model of widely spread protocols, such as MQTT, offers a structure just for instance, in any case, the user will have to modify it for yourself.
-In event of a proprietary protocol, for example, Wialon IPS, the model already represents the structure ready for using.
+The model of widely spread protocols, such as MQTT, offers an example structure only, in any case, the user will have to modify it for yourself.
+In the event of a proprietary protocol, for example, Wialon IPS, the model already represents the structure ready for use.

-By default the created model will looks like this:
+By default, the created model will look like this:

 The external software modules are added in the model by default.
 They represent the list of pre-established functions that describe a business process in a logic template.
 The external software modules include:

-Any node of model may be deactivated by deselecting check box.
+Any the model node may be deactivated by deselecting the checkbox.
 After that, the system will stop to process the node.

-It is possible to add new parameters by clicking on "+" icon.
+It is possible to add new parameters by clicking on + icon.
 Notably, the new parameter will be a branch from the node from which building of this parameter occurred (i. e. the new node will be lower on one level then initial).
-Besides that, the parameter can be deleted or the analogous one can be created by coping.
+Besides that, the parameter can be deleted, or the analogous one can be created by copying.
 All nodes of the structure are free to rename.

-identifier: it is generated by the system itself automatically.
-The identifier is used for the node indication in the system.
+identifier: it is generated automatically by the system itself.
+The identifier is used for indicating the node in the system.
 It may be changed by the user;

 The identifier is the name of the field for an internal device state accessed via API.